-that they are "ideologically pure" by voting against the party line and expect to be electorally rewarded for this.
+The costs and benefits of rebellion differ systematically between the governing and opposition parties on the one hand, and within the governing party (or coalition) between the frontbenchers with government posts and backbenchers without on the other.
+First, with regard to the government-opposition split, Kirkland and Slapin (2018) argue that it is MPs with extreme preferences (far from the center) within the governing party that stand to benefit the most from rebellion.
+That is because they can signal to their constituents that they are "ideologically pure" by voting against the party line and expect to be rewarded electorally for it.
 For opposition MPs, the incentive to break the party line to signal "ideological purity" is weaker.
-Assuming that the opposition policy is to vote against the government's policy, neither extreme nor moderate (who are relatively close to the center) opposition MPs are likely to gain electorally by breaking the party line as most of their voters would, in fact, prefer the opposition party's official policy stance to that of the government.
-All rebels, of course, face the cost of the disciplinary actions taken by their party leaders in response, but there is a clear asymmetry in the benefit of rebellion between the party of government and the opposition.
-This logic is consistent with the fact that it is MPs with extreme views that tend to rebel in the House of Commons and that MPs from the governing party are more likely to rebel than MPs from the opposition (e.g., Benedetto and Hix 2007; Kirkland and Slapin 2018).
+Assuming that the opposition policy will vote against the government's policy, neither extreme nor moderate (who are relatively close to the center) opposition MPs are likely to gain electorally by breaking the party line because most of their voters would, in fact, prefer the opposition party's official policy stance to that of the government.
+All rebels, of course, face the cost of the disciplinary actions taken by their party leaders in response, but the benefit of rebellion between the party of government and the opposition clearly is asymmetric.
+That logic is consistent with the fact that it is MPs with extreme views that tend to rebel in the House of Commons and that MPs from the governing party are more likely to rebel than MPs from the opposition (e.g., Benedetto and Hix 2007; Kirkland and Slapin 2018).

-Second, the within party difference between front- and backbenchers is important and arises from the fact that frontbenchers have much more to lose from rebelling (their perks and posts, the ability to formulate policy, etc.).
-Backbenchers also have to mind their political careers, but those who have been "passed over" for political promotion or those who have previously been demoted from the frontbench have less to lose (Kam 2009).
-This logic suggests that it is amongst "old" backbenchers that most rebels can be found.
-The cause of a backbench revolt by this group of MPs may not just be that they are unhappy with the party's policy, but also may be because they hope to destabilize the leader under whom their political careers have stalled.
-This gives rise to two distinct career motives.
-On the one hand, MPs can promote their careers by pleasing the current leadership of their party if the leadership is sufficiently stable to justify the expectation of rewards for good behaviour.
+Second, the within-party difference between front- and backbenchers is important and arises from the fact that frontbenchers have much more to lose from rebelling (their perks and posts, the ability to formulate policy and so on).
+Backbenchers also have to mind their political careers, but those who have been "passed over" for political promotion or those who have been demoted from the frontbench previously have less to lose (Kam 2009).
+That logic suggests that it is amongst "old" backbenchers that most rebels can be found.
+The cause of a backbench revolt by that group of MPs may not just be that they are unhappy with the party's policy, but also may be because they hope to destabilize the leader under whom their political careers have stalled.
+Such considerations give rise to two distinct career motives.
+On the one hand, MPs can promote their careers by pleasing the current leadership of their party if the leadership is sufficiently stable to justify the expectation of future rewards for good behaviour.
 On the other hand, MPs can promote their careers by destabilising the current leader of their party and encouraging a leadership challenge.
-If successful, the revolting MPs may reasonably expect to be rewarded by the new leader.
+If successful, the revolting MPs reasonably may expect to be rewarded by the new leader.